costaccounting/LegalFD/README.md

 * **List User** - List and Filter out user list.
 * **Delete User** - Delete any user including lawyers and clients.
 * **Upload Documents** - Upload prepared requested document to any client folder.
+* **Edit Form Price** - Admin can edit form price and enable sale symbol for more customer to use this as a promotion.

 ### Lawyer